hyperjump-io/better-json-schema-errors/README.md

 ```
 ### 3. Localization

-The library uses [fluent](https://projectfluent.org) `.ftl` files provide localized error messages.
+The library uses [fluent](https://projectfluent.org) `.ftl` files to provide localized error messages.
 By default, only English is supported.

 We need contributions from different countries to add more languages.